Feltham railway station

 Feltham railway station serves Feltham in the London Borough of Hounslow, west London.
 It was opened on 22 August 1848 by the Windsor, Staines and South Western Railway (later the London and South Western Railway).

-It is 14 mi 68 chain down the line from London Waterloo and is in Travelcard Zone 6.
+It is 14 mi 68 chain down the line from London Waterloo and is in London fare zone 6.
 Two regular bus routes run from the main road, to its east, to and from differing parts of Heathrow Airport.

 Facilities

 A central, internal footbridge with stairs and lifts connects the platforms.
 To the west nearby is a footbridge and beyond that another that allows crossing by ramps and connects part of the town's 21st-century shopping/restaurants plaza to the eastbound side and a small part of Feltham, beyond which is Bedfont.
 The high street of Feltham starts 100 metres south and somewhat more, east.

 A small shop, ticket machines and seating area are in the booking hall before the ticket barriers on the northern platform (1, eastbound or 'up').
 Covered seating, vending machines, toilets and a coffee kiosk serve the platform.

 The southern platform (2, westbound, or 'Down') hosts the bulk of the original station house.
 Two near-adjoining entrances, a small shop, automatic ticket machines and covered seating serve the platform.
 The mid-19th century former house is at the northern extremity of Feltham's principal architectural conservation area, taking in Hanworth Road, lined primarily with detached late Victorian houses.

 The southern forecourt hosts a taxi rank, small car park and bays for courtesy buses to local employers (and if any track is closed, rail replacement bus services).